-It can be hard work to accumulate miles and points from your travels and credit card spending.
-You eventually plan on using these rewards to pay for your future travel.
+It can be hard work to accumulate miles/points from your travels and credit card spending.
+You are very likely planning on using these rewards to pay for your future travel.
 For that to happen, you need to take these steps to protect your miles and points from expiring.

 Track Your Rewards Accounts

 The easiest way to let your miles and points expire is by forgetting you even have them in the first place.
 Making a list or spreadsheet of all the programs you have points with is a great first step.
 You can also use software like AwardWallet to help track your points.